apache/skywalking/docs/en/protocols/README.md

 3rd-party instrument protocols are not defined by SkyWalking.
 They are just protocols/formats, which SkyWalking is compatible and could receive from their existed libraries.
 SkyWalking starts with supporting Zipkin v1, v2 data formats.

-Backend is based on modulization principle, so very easy to extend a new receiver to support new protocol/format.
+Backend is based on modularization principle, so very easy to extend a new receiver to support new protocol/format.

 ## Query Protocol
 Query protocol follows GraphQL grammar, provides data query capabilities, which depends on your analysis metrics.